redsnic/CIMICEPipeline/README.md

 python3 <path_to_CIMICEpipeline.py> <args>
 ```

-In this table you can see the supported arguments and how they are formatted
+In this table you can see all the supported arguments and how they are formatted

 ```
 ========================================================================================================

 USAGE: CIMICEpipeline <MODE> <ARGS>